Learn how to make flour tortillas with this easy and homemade recipe.

 Tortillas de harina or flour tortillas are a Mexican flatbread commonly eaten in the Northern states of Mexico.
 However nowadays, they have become popular throughout the whole country.

-You only need 4 ingredients and they are common pantry items everyone should have in their kitchen at all times.
-You need flour, salt, a fat (either oil or shortening or lard), and water of course.
+You only need 4 basic ingredients to make homemade vegan flour tortillas, and they are common pantry items everyone should have in their kitchen at all times.

 What Makes This Recipe a Vegan Flour Tortilla Recipe

-Traditionally many people used lard instead of vegetable oil to make flour tortillas.
+Traditionally many people used lard instead of vegetable oil or vegetable shortening to make flour tortillas.
+Lard was and still is a common ingredient in a lot of Mexican food.

-Of course we don’t want to consume lard, a fat derived from the fat of animals, so oil is the best vegan option.
+Of course we don’t want to consume lard, which is an animal fat made from rendered pork skin, so oil is the best vegan option.

 My recipe uses vegetable oil and I have also used olive oil and melted or liquid coconut oil with good results.
 Experiment to find your favorite.